Did You Know?

 What do I need to study this course?

 Grade 6 in two single science GCSEs (including chemistry) or grade 66 in Combined Science.
 You will also need a grade 5 or above in GCSE Maths.

 What will I study?

 The specification is designed to build on the knowledge gained at GCSE.
-Examples of the type of topics you will study are Atomic Structure, Equilibrium, Rates, Acids and Bases, Halogenalkanes, Aromatic Chemistry, Transition metals and Period 3 elements.
+Examples of the type of topics you will study are Atomic Structure, Equilibrium, Rates, Acids and Bases, halogenoalkanes, Aromatic Chemistry, Transition Metals and Period 3 elements.
 Chemistry is examined by three written papers.
 Across the two year A level course 12 required practicals will be assessed internally and lead to a separate practical qualification.